makineadam/weather_app/README.md

 This is a weather application which gets your city by your location and shows weather of 7 days.
 The app gets weather information from openweather API.
 The User Interface and the design of page changes according to the weather condition user's city.

+Here is the screenshots of weather condition pages:

 <p float="left">
   <img src="screenshots/Clear.jpeg" width="240" />
   <img src="screenshots/Cloudy.jpeg" width="240" />